marianogg9/airflow-in-ecs/README.md

   **locals.tf**
   - `instance-type` (for the EC2 ASGs).
-  - `ecs-ami` (for the EC2 ASGs launch templates, taken from (AWS official documentation)[https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-ami-versions.html]).
+  - `ecs-ami` (for the EC2 ASGs launch templates, taken from [AWS Official documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-ami-versions.html)).
   - `default_vpc_id` (your existing VPC id).
   - `subnetsIDs` (the subnets you want to deploy to).
   - `custom_cidr` (your public IP, to connect to Webserver and Flower, also grants SSH connectivity to EC2 instances.
 If empty, only private VPC traffic is allowed).